We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Gastroesophageal reflux disease (GERD) is a chronic condition where stomach acid flows up your esophagus.
 This leads to irritation.
 While most people experience heartburn or acid reflux at some point in their lives, you may have GERD if your acid reflux symptoms are chronic, and you suffer from them more than twice a week.
 If left untreated, GERD can lead to more serious health problems, such as sleep disorders.

 According to the National Sleep Foundation (NSF), GERD is one of the leading causes of disturbed sleep among adults between the ages of 45 and 64.
-A poll conducted by the NSF found that adults in the United States who experience heartburn are more likely than those without heartburn to report the following sleep-related difficulties:
+A poll conducted by the NSF found that adults in the United States who experience nighttime heartburn are more likely than those without nighttime heartburn to report the following sleep-related symptoms:

 - daytime sleepiness

 - sleep apnea